flatpak/flatpak-docs/docs/introduction.rst

 Flatpak can be used by all kinds of desktop applications and aims to be as agnostic as possible in terms of how applications are built.
-There are no requirements regarding the programming languages, build tools, toolkits, or frameworks used.
+There are no requirements regarding which programming languages, build tools, toolkits or frameworks can be used.

 While Flatpak only runs on Linux, it can be used by applications that target other operating systems as well as those that are Linux-specific.
 Applications